Get on the Water

 – Susan Ansell of Scottdale, remembering her first float on Jacobs Creek.

-Our interactive story map highlights some canoe and kayak trips in our region and provides details on and locations of WPC-funded put-in and take-out sites.
+Our interactive map highlights some canoe and kayak trips in our region and provides details on and locations of WPC-funded put-in and take-out sites.

 Our projects focus on streams in the region that people can canoe or kayak, with an emphasis on easier whitewater that is suitable for novice paddlers.